cdalessio/responsiveTables/README.md

     Takes a table to a simple two-column layout Creates a drop-down out of first row cells (ideally, your thead th's), allowing a user to change which columns display.
     Works with or without a TH per row.
+    Mouse click/drag "swipe"

 This is very much still in-progress.